TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 - Penalties and fines you pay for late performance or nonperformance of a contract

-Sorry, the news on write-offs isn't all good: Some business expenses are not deductible under any circumstances:
+Sorry, the news on write-offs isn't all good: Some business expenses are not deductible under any circumstances including:

-- While the cost of entertainment at social, athletic, luncheon, sporting, airline and hotel clubs is deductible, the dues you pay to be a member are not, even if your membership is for business.
+- Dues you pay at a club to be a member even if your membership is for business

 - Federal income tax payments